pottedmeat7/OpenVR-WalkInPlace/Readme.md

 *This is what the graph should look like when walking in place

 ## Watch the Selected Controller touchpad to See Successful Virtual Input
 When a step is detected touchpad input will be applied to the selected controller.
 In the SteamVR Overlay this input will be visualized with a small grey dot on the virtual touchpad of the selected controller.

-## Any Issues Check out the Logs
-Overlay UI Log here `C:\Users\<USERNAME>\AppData\Roaming\pottedmeat7\OpenVRWalkInPlace\VRWalkInPlace.log`

-Driver Log here `C:\Program Files (x86)\Steam\steamapps\common\SteamVR\drivers\00vrwalkinplace\bin\win64\driver_vrwalkinplace.log`
+### Auto Conf
+You can detect ideal HMD Thresholds, Tracker Configuration, and Jog/Run Arm swing values with Auto Conf function on the Graph Page

 ### WalkInPlace Overlay
-Just "Enable WIP" in the UI.
+Check "Enable WIP" to activate the virtual input

-Enable the "analog" locomotion in the games settings this is the input method that uses the touch-pad Then you simply walk in place to virutally walk in VR.
+(also enable the "analog" locomotion in the games settings this is the input method that uses the touch-pad)

 ### HMD Type
 Choose which HMD your using

-### Game Type
+### Input Type
-These are the input type for the game
+There are a few different methods of inputs used by games -The standard "Touchpad" locomotion games, that use from 0-1 on the touchpad for forward movement speed, often these games also have a "click to sprint" function.
+Use either "Touchpad (with click)" or "Touchpad" also "Joystick (with click)" or "Joysitck" for Rift
+-Some games use the touchpad locomotion except you have to also press and hold the touchpad while moving your finger from 0-1 use the option "Touchpad (pressed)" or "Joystick (pressed)" for these games
+-Some games only allow for teleport, or they have other teleport functions like Dash, for these you should use either "touchpad (with click)" or "joystick (with click)" you then should lower the "Arm Swing Run" value to 0.05 or very low also lower the "step time" very low to 0.05 this will trigger a click input and very quickly unclick.
+Its not perfect but I found for some games it is an improvement over teleporting over and over.
+-Keyboard input is fallback that is only needed if nothing else works

 ### Controller selection (which controller is used for virtual input)
-Some games only use one controller for locomotion while the other touchpad is used for different functions.
 This menu allows you to select which controller should be used for virtual input.
-The 1st and 2nd option will just switch between two controllers without identification.
 The selected controller will highlight green for 10 seconds

+### buttons to disable/enable WIP
+These options can be used to disable/enable virtual movement when your holding or not holding the button selected.
+- First choose either "enable WIP" or "disable WIP"  from the first drop down
+- Then choose the button action that you'd prefer from the second drop down
+- Then choose which controller that you want the button action to be on

 ### HMD Thresholds
 The Y value is the Up and Down movement of your head to trigger a step, in order to trigger the real time HMD values have to be greater than the Y threshold.